 QuickBooks Online is the preferred online accounting system for millions of companies worldwide.
-Today we’re talking about QuickBooks Online backups and how they support your disaster recovery plan.
+Today we’re talking about QuickBooks Online backup apps and how they support your disaster recovery plan.

 Data backup and recovery are essential practices for all types of businesses.
 While they are two separate processes, they work together to support disaster recovery and ensure business continuity in the event of data loss.